Scheduled MonumentsEnglandAnglian high cross in the churchyard of All Saints' Church

 What is Anglian high cross in the churchyard of All Saints' Church?

-The Anglian high cross in the churchyard of All Saints' Church is a fragmentary stone monument dating to the Anglo-Saxon period, likely erected between the eighth and ninth centuries.
+Anglian high cross is a fragmentary stone cross located in the churchyard of All Saints' Church in Derbyshire, England.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1008823.

 Who is responsible for protecting Anglian high cross in the churchyard of All Saints' Church?